-- wan-gateway-DE - Deployed into DE zone, using the DE lookup group and a lookup service listening on port 4366.
+- wan-gateway-DE - Deployed to the DE zone, using the DE lookup group and a lookup service listening on port 4366.

-- wan-gateway-RU - Deployed into RU zone, using the RU lookup group and a lookup service listening on port 4166.
+- wan-gateway-RU - Deployed to the RU zone, using the RU lookup group and a lookup service listening on port 4166.

-- wan-gateway-US - Deployed into US zone, using the US lookup group and a lookup service listening on port 4266.
+- wan-gateway-US - Deployed to the US zone, using the US lookup group and a lookup service listening on port 4266.

-- wan-space-DE - Deployed into DE zone, using the DE lookup group and a lookup service listening on port 4366.
+- wan-space-DE - Deployed to the DE zone, using the DE lookup group and a lookup service listening on port 4366.

-- wan-space-RU - Deployed into RU zone, using the RU lookup group and a lookup service listening on port 4166.
+- wan-space-RU - Deployed to the RU zone, using the RU lookup group and a lookup service listening on port 4166.

-- wan-space-US - Deployed into US zone, using the US lookup group and a lookup service listening on port 4266.
+- wan-space-US - Deployed to the US zone, using the US lookup group and a lookup service listening on port 4266.

 Installing the Example

 Step 2.
-Please extract the file and and copy the content of the deploy folder into
+Extract the file and and copy the contents of the deploy folder to the

 scripts folder and edit the